lukeoson/lukeoson-mkdocs/docs/whoami.md

     - x2 Brothers 6 & 8 years older.
 Both much smarter than me.
     - Teacher for a Dad.
 Stand up chap.
 Respect!
     - Stay at home Mum.
-Who ultimately became a Nurse. :material-heart:{ .bounce }
+Who ultimately became a Nurse. :heart:{ .bounce }
     - Kind and loving family.
 Parents divorced when I was 11.
 That hurt.

     ---